Nara Park: Deer

-In April 2018 Nara city set up new signs in English, Chinese and Japanese informing tourists that the deer are wild animals and to not tease them during feeding.

-Due to the COVID-19 pandemic in 2020, the Japanese government implemented travel restrictions.
-The amount of tourists feeding the Nara deer decreased significantly.
-The deer lost a vital source of food and began to forage outside of the park.
-There were concerns that the deer could get hit by vehicles or die from eating harmful plastic and other litter.

-In 2010 and 2021, deer were killed illegally and suspects were arrested.

 In January 2023, a joint research team from Fukushima University, Yamagata University, and Nara University of Education revealed that among sika deer inhabiting the Kii Peninsula, those in Nara Park form a unique genetic population.
 The results of the large-scale genetic research showed that while 18 mitochondrial DNA genotypes were detected in deer living on the Kii Peninsula, only one of these genotypes was detected in deer living in Nara Park, which is not found in deer living in other areas of the Kii Peninsula.
 The genetic differentiation of the Nara Park deer from the Kii Peninsula deer population occurred about 1,400 years ago, which is genetically close to the year 768, when the Kasuga Grand Shrine was built.
 The results of this research confirm that the Japanese people have been protecting the deer in this area for more than 1,000 years as messengers of Takemikazuchi, the main deity of Kasuga Grand Shrine, and that this has allowed the deer in this area to maintain their population from generation to generation.